-Again, if you’re not at least somewhat familiar with what one of these guys looks like, we would suggest that you might want to ask your neighbor on each side of your house or apartment if they own one, because chances are they might!
+The American Kennel Club registers over 100,000 Labrador Retrievers in the United States every year, and that’s not even talking about all those Labs that go “unregistered” by the vast majority of dog owners.
+So, if you’re not at least somewhat familiar with what one of these guys looks like, we suggest you ask your neighbor on each side of your house or apartment if they own one because chances are they might!

 But…

-Just because these guys are super popular and just because so many folks have found that the Labrador Retriever makes for a great family pet, this does not mean that owning one will be a good fit for you.
-This is why in this article we wanted to take a moment and discuss what it might be like to own a Labrador Retriever so that if you’re thinking about making one your own, you’ll have a better idea if that’s going to be a good decision or not.
+Because these guys are super popular and so many folks have found that the Labrador Retriever makes for a great family pet, this does not mean owning one will be a good fit for you.
+This is why, in this article, we wanted to take a moment and discuss what it might be like to own a Labrador Retriever so that if you’re thinking about making one your own, you’ll have a better idea if that’s going to be a good decision or not.

 Labrador Retriever Fast Facts